1242035/spree/guides/src/content/developer/tutorials/deface_overrides_tutorial.md

 ### View upgrade protection

-To ensure upgrading between versions of Spree is as painless as possible, Deface supports an `:original` option that can contain a string of the original content that's being replaced.
+To ensure upgrading between versions of Viauco is as painless as possible, Deface supports an `:original` option that can contain a string of the original content that's being replaced.
 When Deface is applying the override it will ensure that the current source matches the